 When we speak about wisdom, we are speaking of Christ.When we speak about virtue, we are speaking of Christ.When we speak about justice, we are speaking of Christ.When we speak about peace, we are speaking of Christ.When we speak about truth and life and redemption, we are speaking of Christ.

 Where Truth Reigns

 At the heart of the apocalyptic season Jesus reigns from a cross.
 It is the end.
 It is the beginning.
-His death is the catastrophic end that begets new life.
+His death is the catastrophic end that begets something entirely new.

 With this revelation of Christ enthroned, every person must undergo great upheaval.
 For Christ is enthroned not only in suffering, not only in glory, but in the human heart.
 In your heart.
 In mine.
-The upheaval requires an ongoing exposure of what is false in us, and the painful but ultimately fruitful revelation of what is True.
+The upheaval exposes what is false in us, and the painful but ultimately fruitful revelation of what is True.

-And, the church invites you and I into this season of upheaval of our very being, that we may participate in the devastating holiness enthroned deep in our heart of hearts where Truth reigns.
+The church invites you and me into this season of upheaval of our very being, that we may participate in the devastating holiness enthroned deep in our heart of hearts where Truth reigns.